manticoresoftware/manticoresearch/manual/Securing_and_compacting_a_table/Backup_and_restore.md

 <!-- end -->

 <!-- example restore -->

-To start a restore job, you need to run `--restore=backup name`, where `backup name` is the name of the backup directory inside the `--backup-dir`.
+To start a restore job, run `manticore-backup` with the flag `--restore=backup name`, where `backup name` is the name of the backup directory within the `--backup-dir`.
 Note that:
-1. There should be no Manticore instance running on the same host and port as the ones you are restoring.
+1. There can't be any Manticore instance running on the same host and port as the one being restored.
-2. The old manticore.json file should not exist.
+2. The old `manticore.json` file must not exist.
-3. The old configuration file should not exist.
+3. The old configuration file must not exist.
-4. The old data directory should exist and should be empty.
+4. The old data directory must exist and be empty.

-Only if all the conditions are met, will the restore happen.
-Don't worry the tool will give you hints so you don't need to remember it.
-What's important is to not overwrite your existing files, that's why there's the requirement to remove them beforehand if they still exist.
+If all conditions are met, the restore will proceed.
+The tool will provide hints, so you don't have to memorize them.
+It's crucial to avoid overwriting existing files, so make sure to remove them prior to the restore if they still exist.
+Hence all the conditions.

 <!-- request Example -->
 ```bash